Canal 2 Rock & Pop: Shutdown

 This contrasted with the tense environment that existed inside the channel, by knowing that the station was going to shut down.
 After these last words, the channel aired an episode of El Factor Humano corresponding to its final hour of schedule.
 After its sign-off, only eight hours of music videos were broadcast, and, unusually, two editions of La hora azul were broadcast (reporting details prior to the final matchweek of the national championship and the obtaining that year of the title by Universidad de Chile).
 The electoral campaign for the 1999 and 2000 presidential elections was also shown.
 These acts were made to avoid the cancelling of Canal 2's broadcast license considering that, according to the Chilean media law, a television station should broadcast a daily minimum of eight hours of programming a day.
 These events pressured Compañía Chilena de Comunicaciones to sign an agreement with VidaVisión to air music videos and religious programming from an Evangelical church.

-Años más tarde, Jaime Cuadrado compró la licitación y el 5 de diciembre de 2005, es lanzado al aire la cadena de televisión Telecanal.
-No obstante, esta última solamente ocupa la frecuencia previamente empleada por Rock & Pop, ya que los estudios de Chucre Manzur que se usaron durante la operación de este último son ocupados por TVI (Via X, Zona Latina).
+Years later, Jaime Cuadrado obtained the license and on December 5, 2005, the Telecanal network was launched.
+However, the latter only occupied the frequency previously used by Rock & Pop, since the Chucre Manzur studios that were used during the operation of the latter were occupied by TVI (Via X, Zona Latina).

 Compañía Chilena de Comunicaciones was the owner of the license until July 2005, when the station was transferred to Telecanal, license acquired by Jaime Cuadrado which started broadcasting on December 5, 2005.
 However, the station only uses the frequency previously employed by Rock & Pop, since the Chucre Manzur studios were occupied by TVI, produced of two Chilean cable music channels (Via X, Zona Latina).